ilcardella/TradingBot/README.md

 - **epic_ids_filepath**:  The full file path for the local file containing the list of epic ids
 - **watchlist_name**: The watchlist name to use as market source, if selected
 - **active_strategy**: The strategy name to use.
 Must match one of the names in the `Strategies` section below
+- **spin_interval**: The amount of seconds that TradinBot waits for after it ends processing the markets, before starting over.

 #### IG Interface